-Semester/session start dates, add/drop periods, and withdrawal deadline dates are listed in the College Calendar
+View semester/session start dates, add/drop periods, and withdrawal deadline dates.

 Online drops can only be completed before the semester/session begin and during the drop period.
 Withdrawals after the drop period must be completed at the Enrollment Services office and will reflect a final grade of W on the official transcript.
 Students with Academic or Institutional restrictions can only withdraw at the Enrollment Services Office.

 Students dropped or removed from class(es) for any reason forfeit all refunds.